RkShaRkz/CustomWindowsExtensions/README.md

 worrying whether that will happen or not.

 Whatever the reason, this one can run executables with one of these three effects.

+# Command Prompt
+Only valid when right-clicking in an empty space in any folder.

+Just opens the command prompt in that folder.

+# Command Prompt (Admin)
+Only valid when right-clicking in an empty space in any folder.

+Just opens the command prompt in that folder, as admin, and will ask for UAC elevation